-Date

-Full Name of Employee

-I hereby tender my resigr nation from the positio n of

-in the Department/Adminis strative Unit.

-I intend ceasing work at t he close of business o on

-An application for long service leave a cash payment in li ieu of long service leave )

-is attached herewith.
-I ap leave to which I am entitle e monetary value of rec reation

-(signature) (Title of position)
+Date Full Name of Employee.
+I hereby tender my resig in the n of trative Unit.
+I intend ceasing work at the close of business on An application for long service leave a cash payment in li ieu of long service leave is attached herewith.
+I a which I am entitled. pply for payment of the e monetary value of recreati on leave to (signature) (Title of position) Private Address

-Private Address